A Journey Through Time with The World’s Oldest Living Trees

 Llangernyw Yew – A Legendary Steeped in History

-The Llangernyw Yew, located in the churchyard of St. Digain’s Church in Wales, is believed to have stood for approximately 4,000 years.
+The Llangernyw Yew, located in the churchyard of St. Digain’s Church in Wales, has stood for approximately 4,000 years.
 Thought to have been planted during the Bronze Age, this tree holds a special place in Welsh folklore.
-According to legend, the tree is linked to the spirit Angelystor, who foretells the deaths of parishioners.
+Legend links to the spirit Angelystor, who foretells the deaths of parishioners.
 In 2022, it was recognized as one of fifty Great British trees in honor of Queen Elizabeth II’s golden jubilee.

 Bios Urn Blog: The Llangernyw Yew, a 4,000-year-old tree, linked to Welsh folklore and standing in the churchyard of St. Digain's Church.
 Photo by Jeff Buck on Wikimedia